 Non-EU managers are currently not allowed to perform fund management services in Germany.
-This will change with regard to AIFMs in those countries for which the passporting regime under the AIFMD for third-country managers will eventually become effective.
+This will change with regard to alternative investment fund managers (AIFMs) in those countries for which the passporting regime under the AIFMD for third-country managers will eventually become effective.